 In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of battery.
 Click on a topic below to jump to that section:

-Note that a person can commit battery without directly touching the victim.
-For example, throwing a rock at a car could be considered battery if a person is inside the car.
-And spiking a person’s drink is battery as well because it qualifies as unlawful force on the victim’s body.
+You can commit battery without directly touching the victim.
+For example, throwing a rock at a car is battery if a person is inside the car.
+Also, spiking a person’s drink is battery as well because it qualifies as unlawful force on the victim’s body.

 - used a “deadly weapon”; or